unrealapex/dotfiles/README.md

 ### 🗒️ notes
 this rice is not intended for use by others, however, you're welcome to if you wish. the information below might be of use to you.

+my builds of dwm, dmenu, slock, etc.. are stored in separate git repositories. dotbot is configured to build them.

 dotfiles directories
 ```